-Fully compensating managing partners is harder for small and mid-sized firms who often rely on the managing partner’s economic contributions to sustain profitability.
+Fully compensating managing partners is harder for small and mid-sized firms that often rely on the managing partner’s economic contributions to sustain profitability.
 Which should come first?: Improved performance followed by incentives?
 Or incentives first to create improved performance?
 This question is a common stumbling block for many firms.

-Making this decision and designing a compensation plan that fairly compensates for firm management and leadership is best accomplished using a structured process.
+Making this decision and designing a compensation plan that fairly compensates firm management and leadership is best accomplished using a structured process.

 To help your firm get started, here are a few suggested approaches that can help.

 A good managing partner can make a big difference in the success of the firm, but a system that creates accountability and rewards performance can make an even greater impact.
 Unlocking the potential of a law firm and creating opportunities for talented hardworking lawyers and staff often comes down to making a few important decisions correctly.
-A talented managing partner who has the technical and administrative support to do the job correctly not only ensures the long term stability of the firm but can also unlock a firm’s full potential.
+A talented managing partner who has the technical and administrative support to do the job correctly not only ensures the long-term stability of the firm but can also unlock a firm’s full potential.